Quadratically Enriched Tropical Intersections: Introduction

 This is a particular instance of a more general statement.
 Two tropical curves $C_1$ and $C_2$ in~$\R^2$ of with Newton polygons~$\Delta_1$ and~$\Delta_2$, respectively, intersect in a number of points counted with multiplicities equal to the \emph{mixed volume}

 where $\Delta_1+\Delta_2$ is the Minkowski sum of the polygons $\Delta_1$ and $\Delta_2$.

 Two tropical curves embedded in $\R^2$ intersect \emph{tropically transversely} if they intersect in a finite number of points and every point of the intersection belongs to an edge in each of the curves.
-A direct consequence of our Main Theorem \ref{thm:Main} is that we can quadratically enrich Sturmfels' proof for enriched tropical curves that intersect tropically transversally at every intersection point.
-Theorem \ref{thm:Main} implies that the only non-hyperbolic contribution to \eqref{eq:McKean} comes from odd points on the boundary of $\Delta_1+\Delta_2$ (see Proposition \ref{prop:number of parallelograms} and Corollary \ref{coro:EnrichedTropicalBezout}).
-Hence, we get the following. \begin{thm} Let $\tC_1$ and $\tC_2$ be two enriched tropical curves with Newton polygons $\Delta_1$ and $\Delta_2$, respectively.
+A direct consequence of our Main Theorem \ref{thm:Main} is that we can quadratically enrich the above argument for enriched tropical curves that intersect tropically transversally at every intersection point.
+Theorem \ref{thm:Main} implies that the only non-hyperbolic contribution to \eqref{eq:McKean} comes from odd points on the boundary of $\Delta_1+\Delta_2$ (see Proposition \ref{prop:number of parallelepipeds} and Corollary \ref{coro:EnrichedTropicalBezout}).
+Hence, we get the following for which we need the characteristic of $k$ to be $0$ or bigger than the maximum of the diameters of $\Delta_1$ and $\Delta_2$. \begin{thm} Let $\tC_1$ and $\tC_2$ be two enriched tropical curves with Newton polygons $\Delta_1$ and $\Delta_2$, respectively.
 Assume that they intersect tropically transversally at every intersection point and that~$\partial(\Delta_1+\Delta_2)\cap \Lop=\emptyset$.
 Then